JetBrains/kotlin-web-site/docs/topics/properties.md

 ```

 The initializer, getter, and setter are optional.
 The property type is optional if it can be inferred from the initializer
-or from the initializer’s or the getter’s return type, as shown below:
+or the getter’s return type, as shown below:

 ```kotlin
 var initialized = 1 // has type Int, default getter and setter